Gum Laser Therapy Brooklyn

 Since laser therapy involves no incisions, recovery time is minimal.
 Post treatment discomfort is usually not incurred.
 If there is any soreness, common over the counter medications will control that.

-Dr. Patton and our staff will review with you all aftercare instructions following the procedure, including what to eat, how to clean, and what to expect as you heal.
+Dr. Shah and our staff will review with you all aftercare instructions following the procedure, including what to eat, how to clean, and what to expect as you heal.

 How much does Laser Assisted Periodontal Therapy cost?